elastic/elasticsearch-ruby/elasticsearch-transport/README.md

-You can write your own transport implementation easily, by including the {Elasticsearch::Transport::Transport::Base} module, implementing the required contract, and passing it to the client as the `transport_class` parameter.
-All the arguments passed to client will be passed as the `:options` parameter to the transport constructor.
+You can write your own transport implementation easily, by including the {Elasticsearch::Transport::Transport::Base} module, implementing the required contract, and passing it to the client as the `transport_class` parameter -- or injecting it directly.

 ### Serializer Implementations